-RECOMMENDATION: Approve Resolution of Adoption
+RECOMMENDATION: Approve Resolution of Adoption for Transmission to Full Commission

-Attached for your review and approval is the Full Commission Resolution Number 14-28 to adopt the White Oak Science Gateway Master Plan.
-Also attached for your information is the Montgomery County Council Draft Resolution Number 17-XXX, scheduled to be approved on July 29, 2014.
+Attached for your review and approval is the Montgomery County Planning Board Resolution Number 14-28 to adopt the White Oak Science Gateway Master Plan.
+The County Council, sitting as the District Council, is scheduled to approve the White Oak Science Gateway Master Plan by Resolution Number 17-XXX on July 29, 2014.